jlombacher/winmove/README.md

     python winmove.py smon --direction next

-Available commands are:
+Recommended shortcuts are: (Super is the "windows key".
+Mnemonic: "shift window to the left" => Shift+Windows+Left)

-    command           | description                                                   | recommended shortcut
+    Description                                                   | Recommended shortcut
     --------------------------------------------------------------------------------------------------------
-    left                Position active window on the left-half of your desktop.
-Super+Left right               Position active window on the right-half of your desktop        Super+Right up                  Toggle maximized state of active window (TODO)                  Super+Up down                Demaximize window if maximized, if not, minimize window.
-Super+Down shift-left          Position window to take up 1/3 or 2/3 of desktop on left.
-Super+Shift+Left shift-right         Position window to take up 1/3 or 2/3 of desktop on right.
-Super+Shift+Right shift-up            Position a window to take up 1/2 of desktop on top.
-Super+Shift+Up shift-down          Position a window to take up 1/2 of desktop on bottom.
-Super+Shift+Down
+    Position active window on the left-half of your desktop.
+Super+Shift+Left Position active window on the right-half of your desktop        Super+Shift+Right Position active window on the upper-half of your desktop.
+Super+Shift+Up Position active window on the lower-half of your desktop.
+Super+Shift+Down Move to next screen                                             Super+Shift+n
+    Move to previous screen                                         Super+Shift+p
+    Maximize window.
+Super+Up
+    Unmaximize window.
+Super+Down